pujansrt/data-genie/docs/guide/getting-started.md

 const reader = new CSVReader('large_data.csv');

-// Displays a beautiful table in your console await Job.preview(reader, { limit: 5 });
+// Displays a beautiful table in the console await Job.preview(reader, { limit: 5 });
 ```